Optimal Differentially Private Model Training with Public Data: Conclusion

 \section{Conclusion}

-We considered learning models with DP for a certain subset of people in the data set.
-Theoretically, we characterized the optimal error bounds (up to constants) for three fundamental learning problems: mean estimation, empirical risk minimization (ERM), and stochastic convex optimization (SCO).
-In each case, we identified the optimal algorithms and the parameter regimes in which public data reduces the minimax optimal error of DP learning.
+We considered training DP models with side access to public data.
+Theoretically, we characterized the optimal error bounds (up to constants) for three fundamental problems: mean estimation, empirical risk minimization, and stochastic convex optimization.
+We show that it is impossible to improve over the na\"ive semi-DP algorithms asymptotically, in the worst case.
 Algorithmically, we developed new optimal methods for semi-DP learning that have smaller error than the asymptotically optimal algorithms.
-Empirically, we demonstrated that our algorithms are effective in training semi-DP models.
+Empirically, we showed that our algorithms are effective in training semi-DP models.
+Our work raises interesting open questions.
+For instance, why do certain learning/optimization problems benefit more from public data than others?
+Is there some general underlying property that (don't) permit asymptotic benefits over the na\"ive baselines?
+Also, what can be said about semi-DP learning with \textit{out-of-distribution} public data?
+Lastly, it would be useful to have an extensive empirical study that evaluates the efficacy of combining our semi-DP algorithms with various other techniques, such as dimensionality reduction~\cite{yu2021not,pillar24}.